 Alongside frequent collaborator, Egyptian violinist Samy Bishai (Natacha Atlas, Seckou Keita), and a flexible array of musicians including cellist Jo Quail and harpist Kat Arney (Sunday Driver, Talk in Colour), Digitonal have toured extensively and have been in demand as a live act, known for their heavily improvised sets of great range and beauty.

-New studio album Beautiful Broken is released by Just Music on the 4th of May 2015.
+New studio album Beautiful Broken was released by Just Music on the 4th of May 2015.